monktastic/blog/pages/metaphysics/quantum.md

 `(E and D and S and Me left) or (... right)`

-In other words: there were two possibilities before you saw it, but there are still two after you see it, so there's nothing to explain!
+In other words: there were two possibilities before you saw it, but there are still two after you see it.
+Each copy of you *thinks* there's only one, but that's only because they don't have the full picture.
+So there's nothing to explain!
-You only *think* there's one because you are "trapped" in your branch.

 Problem neatly solved, right?